-- Staff members of participating lenders that have completed the annual HOME FTHB Lender Training Session are authorized to sign all HOME FTHB forms and to make submissions to the Program.
-HHPWS will maintain the list of Lender Training Participants indicating that they have completed the necessary training to participate in the HOME FTHB Program. - ii) Staff that has not completed the training may only participate in the Program under the supervision of a staff member who has attended the lender training.
+- Staff members of participating lenders that have completed the periodic HOME FTHB Loan Officer Training Session are authorized to sign all HOME FTHB forms and to make submissions to the Program.
+HWS will maintain the list of Loan Officer Training Participants indicating that they have completed the necessary training to participate in the HOME FTHB Program. - ii) Staff that has not completed the training may only participate in the Program under the supervision of a staff member who has attended the lender training.
 Staff that has not completed the training are not authorized to sign the form or to make submissions to the Program.